robotjsorg/SkyCubeSTL/README.md

 I used the first process described above, for the sake of time.
 Specifically, I used SketchUp to break up the file into different systems and to export to a 3DS file.
 Then in 3ds Max I could import the 3DS file, save it as a MAX file, and finally add any solid material.
 Then I exported to STL and added it to my XCode project.
 Finally, I converted each STL into a SCN file and merged them together.

 ## Screenshot
 Tested on an iPad Air 1 running iOS 9 beta 4.
-I am using XCode 7 beta 4 on OS X El Capitan 10.11 beta 5 to build.
+I am running on XCode 7 beta 4 on OS X El Capitan 10.11 beta 5.
 ![iPadAir1_Screenshot](iPadAir1_Screenshot.jpg)